RedMadRobot/state-delegator/README.md

 ): StateDelegate
 ```

-where `contentView` is the content view,` loadingView` is the progress view, `stubView` is the zero-screen view.

-To show the loading status, you must call the `showLoading()` method, to show the content view  — `showContent()`, to show the zero-screen view — `showStub(stubState: StubState? = null)`, where `StubState` — class that helps you to initialize the zero-screen, by default you can omit it.
+To show loading status you must call `showLoading()` method, to show content view  — `showContent()` and to show zero-screen view — `showStub(stubState: StubState? = null)`, where `StubState` — class that initializes zero-screen, by default you can omit it.

-Also you can use constructor with an array of `View`:
+Also you can use the constructor with an array of `View`:

 ```kotlin
 class LoadingStateDelegate(